On this day, 43 years ago, Fleetwood Mac released their 11th studio album, Rumours – widely considered one of the best albums ever made.

 Namely, the fact they spent a heck of a lot of time on cocaine, and they’ve all been embroiled in some sort of scandalous love affair, usually with each other.

-The somewhat incestuous affairs of the band members were at their peak when they spent 11 months recording the 1977 album Rumours, which is still one of the most successful records of all time.
-Mick Fleetwood has admitted recording Rumours, “almost killed us”.
+The somewhat incestuous affairs of the band members were at their peak when they spent 11 months recording Rumours.
+Mick Fleetwood has admitted recording the album “almost killed us”.

 (Fun fact: Bass guitarist John McVie came up with the title of the album because there were so many wild stories circulating about their affairs.)